-While the White House of the Confederacy was closed for six months during 2020 I was able to get a spot on a tour the day they reopened.
-It was obvious from the outside the house had been protected- some windows were still boarded and there was some tape where things had been closed.
-This museum has been on my list for a while to check out and I am glad I got to see it!
+While the White House of the Confederacy was closed for six months in 2020, I got a spot on a tour the day they reopened.
+It was obvious from the outside that the house had been protected- some windows were still boarded, and there was some tape where things had been closed.
+This museum has been on my list to check out for a while, and I am glad I got to see it!

 Where To Get Tickets